Dog Boarding: What You Need to Know in 2026

 Marketplace searches can help you compare prices.
 "Rover dog sitting" gives you many choices, but read each dog sitter's rules, home setup, cancellation terms, and update habits.
 Direct booking may save money once you trust the caregiver.

-Don't trust ranking alone.
+Do not trust ranking alone.
 "Best dog boarding near me" should still lead you to vaccine checks, sleep details, and clear answers about overnight care.

 Pack with restraint.
 Bring regular food, measured meal notes, medicine, vaccine records, one comfort item, and your emergency contact.
 Skip new treats because new food can upset your dog's stomach.